 To translate analogue information and data into digital form—for example, scanning a photo or document and storing it on a computer.

-Digital transformation requires shifting from traditional thinking toward a more collaborative, experimental approach and way of working.
+Digital transformation requires shifting from traditional thinking toward a more collaborative, experimental approach and working method.

 Digital transformation initiatives shall apply the power of data and technology to shape your company around new possibilities.
 These initiatives touch all aspects of your organisation, strategic by design, from C-Suite to marketeers, service functions, sales reps, content experts, and authors.